Last Updated on February 28, 2021 by Shaun Snapp

 - Rodolpho Cardenuto: Head of SAP partner organization.

-(We could not confirm 3 more senior level departures at the time of this writing so we will not include them here).
+(We could not confirm 3 more senior level departures at the time of this writing, so we will not include them here).

-What is Oracle’s Plan?
+What is Oracle’s Plan After the Oracle Layoffs?

 According to our sources, OCI has been operating at a net loss for years.
 Both sales and renewals are commercially insignificant.
 The OCI downsizing and headcount reduction aim to reduce operating costs.
 Merging ACS and MCS, on the other hand, mean that Oracle legacy support personnel (think EBS and JDE) will be utilized for cloud operations support.
-A number of roles on both sides were made redundant as a result of this merger.
+Several roles on both sides were made redundant as a result of this merger.

 Downsizing OCI and merging ACS with MCS are complementary moves.
 To understand the rationale behind the plan, we need to understand the evolution of OCI.
 OCI is Oracle’s infrastructure as a service (IaaS) business.
 OCI started life in 2013 with Oracle’s acquisition of Nimbula.
 Nimbula was founded 2008 by Chris Pinkham and Willem Van Biljon who developed the Amazon Elastic Compute Cloud (EC2).
 Nimbula Director software allows users to implement IaaS-style private, public, and hybrid clouds.